Need help with your essay?

 Call Veritas Prep at +1-310-295-2098 or click to

-We wanted to take some time today to comment on the UT Austin – McCombs essay topics for the 2012-2013 admissions season, which differ somewhat from last year’s two required questions.
-The most conspicuous change this year is the replacement of the 500-word personal strengths and contribution essay with a three-part, 600-word “positive impact” essay.
+We wanted to take some time today to comment on the UT Austin-McCombs essay topics for the 2013-2014 admissions season, which differ somewhat from last year’s two required questions.
+McCombs has restructured its set for another year in a row, now requiring candidates to draft three, 250-word essays rather than two longer essays, bringing the maximum potential word count of the essay set down to 750 from 1,400.
 Without further ado, let’s take a look at this year’s essay questions in detail:

-With the exception of a 100-word decrease in the word limit, this essay question remains unchanged from last year.
-While most admissions committees are interested in the professional reasons behind applicants’ decisions to apply to business school and the motivations regarding timing, the fact that McCombs specifically asks about personal experiences shows that candidates will need to expand their essay to include non-professional experiences that have influenced their future goals.
+While most admissions committees are interested in the professional reasons behind applicants’ decisions to apply to business school and the motivations regarding timing, McCombs specifically opens the field to both personal and professional experiences such that candidates can choose to include non-professional ambitions for their MBA experience.

-One approach to this topic would be for candidates to summarize what they’ve done thus far in their career and personal life that have led them to define their career goals.
-Then they can explain their future plans and demonstrate why an MBA – and in particular an MBA from McCombs – is necessary to move forward.
-While that approach does place this question into the general career goals essay category, it’s important to keep in mind that the McCombs adcom is clearly interested in the candidate’s assessment of their personal and professional experiences and the reasons that a turning point has been reached.
+One approach to this topic would be for candidates to summarize their short- and long-term career goals, taking approximately 150 words to do so given that this is the only part of the essay set exclusively dedicated to that topic.
+Then they can demonstrate why an MBA – and in particular an MBA from McCombs – offers the necessary development to move forward.
+This approach does place this question into the general career goals essay category, although it’s important not to neglect that the McCombs adcom is clearly interested in the candidate’s assessment of how he or she will pursue these goals while completing the MBA program.

-Discussing how the Texas MBA fits into the picture will be key, and you can touch on how the McCombs program will provide you with the skill set necessary to begin reaching your objectives.
+Discussing how the Texas MBA fits into the picture therefore will be key, and you can touch on how the McCombs program will provide you with the skill set or experience necessary to begin reaching your objectives, again trying to avoid overlap with your other essays.
 Taking the time to learn about the school’s special programs and extracurricular activities – whether through a visit to campus, conversation with alumni or reading the Clear Admit School Guide to McCombs School of Business – will pay dividends here.